monicasjsu/yelp/Readme.md

 # Restaurant Setup success prediction using Yelp Dataset

-In order to run this project, you need to the following prerequisites: pyenv to install 3.5.7.
-Google AI only supports python 3.5.7
+In order to run this project, you need to have the following prerequisites:
+* pyenv to install 3.5.7 (Google AI only supports python 3.5.7)

 `brew install pyenv`

 `pyenv install Python 3.5`

-Our code uses mysqlalchemy to save checkpoints into MySql DB (Amazon RDS) So you need to have mysqlclient installed in your machine
+Our code uses `mysqlalchemy` to save checkpoints into MySql DB (Amazon RDS) So you need to have mysqlclient installed in your machine

 `brew install mysql`